Data Protection for Remote Working

 Learn how ransomware attacks work and what you can do to prevent them.

 This guide covers 15 famous ransomware examples and breaks down how each attack happened.
-You’ll learn the common patterns attackers use and how to protect your organization.
+You’ll learn the common patterns attackers use and how to protect yourself.

 Whether you’re a security professional or business leader trying to understand the threat, these real-world examples show what ransomware looks like in practice.

 Ransomware is malicious software that encrypts files on infected systems and demands payment for the decryption key.
-Modern ransomware steals data before encrypting, giving attackers two forms of leverage: pay or lose your files and have your data leaked.
+Modern ransomware steals data before encrypting, giving attackers two ways to pressure you: pay or lose your files and have your data leaked.
 Some groups now skip encryption entirely and just threaten to publish stolen data.

-The ransomware business model has evolved significantly.
+The ransomware business model has changed completely.
 Early ransomware just encrypted files.
 Today’s operations run like businesses with customer support and negotiation teams.

 Ransomware-as-a-Service (RaaS) dominates the landscape.
 Developers create and maintain the malware.
 Affiliates handle the actual attacks.
 They split ransoms, typically 70-80% to affiliates and 20-30% to developers.

 Ransomware attacks follow a predictable pattern.
-Understanding each stage helps you detect attacks before encryption.
+Each stage gives you a chance to catch the attack before encryption starts.

 Stage 1: Initial Access.
 Attackers need a way in.
 Stolen credentials are the most common method.
 Phishing emails come second.
 Stolen credentials are preferred because they’re quiet and don’t trigger security alerts.